Tornado outbreak sequence of May 2003: May 9

 The SPC projected a Moderate Risk of severe weather for parts of the Central Plains on May 9, assessing the potential for atmospheric conditions in the region to become unstable.
 CAPE values of 3500–4500 J/kg were anticipated alongside steep lapse rates aloft and strong wind shear.
 Severe weather was also forecast for the Mid-Atlantic region and the Ohio Valley.
 As the day progressed, a mid-tropospheric jet stream developed across the Great Plains in response to an intensifying low-pressure region over the Great Basin and a strengthening ridge of high pressure extending north into the Great Lakes.
 The northward-traveling warm front spanning from North Carolina low-pressure area in eastern Nebraska and a dry line over Kansas and Oklahoma were expected to be foci for the day's severe weather; this same dry line led to the tornadoes in central Oklahoma on May 8 and had moved west.
 In the early morning hours, a large area of thunderstorms with high cloud bases was tracking east across northern Illinois within a region of warm air advection, generating large hail and damaging winds despite meager atmospheric instability.

 By around 17 UTC (1 p.m.
 EDT), some of the storms had congealed into a mesoscale convective system and were beginning to take a more southward trajectory into West Virginia and Virginia.
 Additional thunderstorms developed across eastern West Virginia and northern Virginia over the next hour, prompting the issuance of a tornado watch for the region.
 Supercells traversed southeast across parts of Virginia and North Carolina throughout the afternoon and into the evening.
 They reached the Outer Banks before 2 UTC (9 p.m.
 EDT) and eventually weakened as the surrounding air within the planetary boundary layer became more stable.
-Preliminarily, the eight tornadoes initially reported in Virginia were tied for the second most ever recorded in the state within a 24-hour period period.
+Preliminarily, the eight tornadoes initially reported in Virginia were tied for the second most ever recorded in the state within a 24-hour period.
 Ultimately, five tornadoes were confirmed in Virginia and nine tornadoes were confirmed in North Carolina on May 9, with the first tornado touching down in Augusta County, Virginia, at 17:55 UTC (1:55 p.m.
 EDT) and the final tornado lifting from Greene County, North Carolina at 01:10 UTC (9:10 p.m.
 EDT); all tornadoes in these two states were rated either F0 or F1.